 In much of the incendiary debate (a generous term, frankly) surrounding matters of human sexuality in the church, one is often led to believe that there is now and has always been a single view with which all faithful souls must immediately and consistently adhere.
 This is an unfortunate proclivity for the prevailing church, to make assumptions out of a majority view and, on that basis, unquestioningly consider it biblical.

-When my wife and I first moved to the U.S. from Canada almost fourteen years ago.
+When my wife and I first moved to the U.S. from Canada (at the time of writing, almost fourteen years ago).
 I recall numerous conversations that went something like this, “oh, you’re a Christian.
 So, you must be pretty happy about getting a Republican in office then, huh?”
 Now, given that we are not American citizens and cannot vote, and wouldn’t automatically vote one way or the other dependent on a party name, this still strikes me as disingenuous at best, dangerously misinformed at worst.

 The Church has disagreed on almost everything since Pentecost.
 Even the big stuff.
 The great Councils helped build a consensus, not a unanimity on matters of deepest concern to the gospel.
 Even the very scriptures from whence we derive our most treasured theology was a canon of strife and woe until well into the fourth century C.E.
 There is not even universal agreement to this day on what books even belong in the canon!

 Perhaps the most diverse “rag-tag fugitive fleet” of souls ever assembled were the original twelve.
 Levi/Matthew, a materialistic, corporate yes-man on one end and Simon, the Zealot, a leftist revolutionary on the other.
 It certainly was not ideology that united these two apprentices of Jesus!
 It was their Rabbi, and the self-giving love he exemplified that cut through to the core of all matters.